hdShang/arxiv-daily/docs/cs-CV/2025-09-10/papers/250909721v1-a-multimodal-rag-framework-for-housing-damage-assessment-collaborati.md

 ---
 layout: default
-title: A Multimodal RAG Framework for Housing Damage Assessment: Collaborative Optimization of Image Encoding and Policy Vector Retrieval
+title: "A Multimodal RAG Framework for Housing Damage Assessment: Collaborative Optimization of Image Encoding and Policy Vector Retrieval"
 ---

 # A Multimodal RAG Framework for Housing Damage Assessment: Collaborative Optimization of Image Encoding and Policy Vector Retrieval